-Securities pledged as collateral by the counterparties in the securities lending arrangements at December 31, 2020 and 2019 consisted solely of Treasury securities.
-The securities lending agreements outstanding as of December 31, 2020 had a term of one business day and matured on January 4, 2021.
+Securities pledged as collateral by the counterparties in the securities lending arrangements at December 31, 2021 and 2020 consisted solely of Treasury securities.
+The securities lending agreements outstanding as of December 31, 2021 had a term of one business day and matured on January 3, 2022.

-The FRBNY enters into commitments to buy and sell Treasury securities and records the related securities on a settlement-date basis.
-As of December 31, 2020, the total purchase price of the Treasury securities
+The FRBNY enters into commitments to buy and sell Treasury securities and federal agency and GSE MBS and records the related securities on a settlement-date basis.
+As of December 31, 2021 the portions allocated to the Bank and total purchases and sales under outstanding commitments were as follows (in millions):

-The FRBNY enters into commitments to buy and sell federal agency and GSE MBS and records the related securities on a settlement-date basis.
-As of December 31, 2020, the total purchase price of RMBS under outstanding purchase commitments was \$202,127 million, of which \$10,433 million was related to dollar rolls.
-As of December 31, 2020, there were no outstanding purchase commitments for CMBS.
-The total purchase price of outstanding purchase commitments allocated to the Bank was \$3,214 million, of which \$166 million was related to dollar rolls.
-These commitments, which had contractual settlement dates extending through February 18, 2021, are for the purchase of TBA RMBS for which the number and identity of the pools that will be delivered to fulfill the commitment are unknown at the time of the trade.
-As of December 31, 2020, the total sales price of RMBS under outstanding sales commitments was \$88 million, of which \$1 million was allocated to the Bank.
-These commitments had contractual settlement dates extending through January 14, 2021.
-As of December 31, 2020, there were no outstanding sales commitments for CMBS.
+&lt;sup>1 Total TBA RMBS dollar rolls were \$5,871 million, of which \$78 million was allocated to the Bank.
+TBA RMBS dollar rolls had contractual settlement dates extending through January 18, 2022.
+The number and identity of the pools that will be delivered to fulfill the commitment are unknown at the time of the trade.

 RMBS and CMBS commitments are subject to varying degrees of off-balance-sheet market risk and counterparty credit risk that result from their future settlement.
 The FRBNY requires the posting of cash margin for RMBS commitments as part of its risk management practices used to mitigate the counterparty credit risk.

-Other assets held in the SOMA consist primarily of cash and short-term investments related to the federal agency and GSE MBS portfolio and were immaterial at December 31, 2020 and 2019.
+Other assets held in the SOMA consist primarily of cash and short-term investments related to the federal agency and GSE MBS portfolio and were immaterial at December 31, 2021 and 2020.
 Other liabilities include the FRBNY's accrued interest payable related to repurchase agreements transactions, obligations to return cash margin posted by counterparties as collateral under commitments to purchase and sell RMBS, and obligations that arise from the failure of a seller to deliver Treasury securities and RMBS and CMBS to the FRBNY on the settlement date.
 Although the FRBNY has ownership of and records its investments in Treasury securities and RMBS and CMBS as of the contractual settlement date, it is not obligated to make payment until the securities are delivered, and the amount included in other liabilities represents the FRBNY's obligation to pay for the securities when delivered.
-The amount of other liabilities allocated to the Bank and held in the SOMA at December 31, 2020 and 2019 was as follows (in millions):
+The amount of other liabilities allocated to the Bank and held in the SOMA at December 31, 2021 and 2020 was as follows (in millions):